 Only 27% of respondents would tolerate any sacrifice (i.e., of 1 basis point or above); even for sustainable investors, this proportion is only 30%.
 Just 5% of sustainable investors and 2% of traditional investors selected the highest sacrifice of 50 basis points or more.
-Even 50 basis points is a relatively small effect on the cost of capital, which is unlikely to have a major impact on corporate decision making.
-In the context of climate change, Pedersen (2023) finds that a 50 basis point change in the cost of capital is equivalent to a carbon tax of only \$5 per tonne.
+Even 50 basis points is a relatively small reduction in the cost of capital, with a likely limited impact on corporate decision making.
+In the context of climate change, Pedersen (2025) finds that a 50 basis point change in the cost of capital is equivalent to a carbon tax of only \$5 per tonne.
 As one sustainable investor wrote, "given that in emerging markets most stocks move by more than 50 bps most days, these numbers are generally rounding errors."

 Out of the 24 free-text comments accompanying a strictly positive sacrifice, seven said they would only accept a trade-off in the short term, even though our question referred to "long-term risk-adjusted total shareholder return."
-Six comments stated that, despite their answer, there should be no trade-off for the right investments (which we will elaborate on later), and three said the sacrifice was imposed by mandates.
+Six comments stated that, despite their answer, there should be no trade-off for the right investments, and three said the sacrifice was imposed by mandates.
 Only five out of the 24 comments unequivocally stated a willingness to sacrifice long-term returns.
-Thus, the 27% of respondents stating that they would sacrifice returns is almost certainly an overestimate of the proportion of investors who genuinely act as if their objective function is a weighted sum of financial returns and ES impact.
+Thus, the proportion of respondents for which financial returns and ES impact are substitutes in their objective function is almost certainly smaller than the 27% who stated that they would sacrifice returns.

 33% of respondents explicitly stated "zero - I would not tolerate any sacrifice," with multiple freetext fields highlighting fiduciary duty as the reason, even among sustainable investors.
 Typical comments from traditional investors were "we are fiduciaries and cannot deviate from our mandate unless so instructed;" "we have a fiduciary duty to our clients.
-We could never accept lower risk-adjusted returns out of the goodness of our hearts;" and "I manage a mutual fund. ...
+We could never accept lower riskadjusted returns out of the goodness of our hearts;" and "I manage a mutual fund. ...
 Its purpose is to maximize risk-adjusted returns for the public.
 It would be unethical and illegal if I deviated from that purpose.
 It is my fiduciary duty."
 A sustainable investor wrote "the answer for asset managers has to be zero long-term sacrifice.
 Ultimately we are managing other people's money."
 This attitude was particularly prevalent among traditional US funds, 54% of whom would not tolerate any sacrifice.

-These results are interesting because many models of SI assume that shareholders place significant weight on ES objectives.
-While trading off financial for other benefits may be possible for asset owners, many asset managers believe that it is inconsistent with fiduciary duty.
+These results are interesting because many models of SI assume that shareholders place significant weight on ES objectives (impact or values).
+While trading off financial for other objectives may be possible for asset owners, many asset managers believe it is inconsistent with fiduciary duty.
 Note that our question asked whether respondents would passively "tolerate" a sacrifice by companies.
-In beta-testing, we asked a more active question, "How much long-term risk-adjusted total shareholder return would you sacrifice to improve ES performance?," but all of our beta-testers answered zero because of fiduciary duty.
+In betatesting, we asked a more active question, "How much long-term risk-adjusted total shareholder return would you sacrifice to improve ES performance?," but all beta-testers answered zero because of fiduciary duty.
 Thus, the proportion of investors who would take actions that sacrifice financial returns, such as subsidizing negative-NPV ES investments or encouraging firms to make such investments - the actions analyzed by many SI models - is likely even lower than the proportion willing to tolerate sacrifices by companies.
-This does not mean that standard models of SI are invalid, but that they do not describe delegated fund management.
-Similarly, some policymakers and commentators expect the asset management industry to solve societal issues, such as climate change.
-However, our results suggest that fiduciary duty prevents them from doing so (see also Gosling and MacNeil, 2023).
+Thus, standard models of SI may not apply when fund management is delegated.
+Similarly, some policymakers and commentators expect the asset management industry to address societal issues such as climate change.
+Our results, however, suggest that fiduciary duty hinders them from doing so (see also Gosling and MacNeil, 2023).